mostlymaxi/my-django-vue-schematic/README.md

 This repo is specifically designed to be able to build and deploy vue-django projects as quickly and efficiently as possible through docker containers and many hours of painful tests to get https to work on the first deployment.

-Simply clone the git repo and then run rm -rf .git to unlink from the repository.
+- Simply clone the git repo and then run rm -rf .git to unlink from the repository.
+- Install the dependencies in the base server/requirements.txt to ensure deployment succeeds

 ### Hosts and Headers
 NOTE - This project was designed for personal use, make sure to update hosts and headers: